George Augustus Stallings Jr.: Early life and priestly ministry

-Departure and sexual allegations
+Imani Temple

 In the late 1980s, Stallings made numerous appearances in the news media.
 He was interviewed on The Oprah Winfrey Show, Larry King Live, The Phil Donahue Show and The Diane Rehm Show.
 By 1989, Stallings had announced he was leaving to found a new ministry, the Imani Temple African-American Catholic Congregation, breaking with the Holy See.
 He stated that he left because Roman Catholicism did not serve the African American community or recognize talent.

 In 1989, The Washington Post reported that a former altar boy at St. Teresa of Avila Church accused Stallings of sexual misconduct over a period of several months in 1977.
 Stallings said "I am innocent," declining to answer questions.
 In a follow-up series of three articles in 1990, Post reporters Bill Dedman and Laura Sessions Stepp reported that concerns about Stallings' association with teenage boys had contributed to his split from the Roman Catholic Church.
 Stallings' former pastoral assistant, who was 22 at the time, spoke publicly about having an alleged two-year sexual relationship with him.

 In January 1990, Stallings announced on The Phil Donahue Show that he was breaking with papal authority and giving up Roman Catholic teaching on abortion, contraception, homosexuality, and divorce; Stallings considered abortion and contraception matters of individual conscience; rejected homosexual activity as a sin; and welcomed divorced or remarried Christians without an annulment.
 Thirteen days prior, Stallings attested that Archbishop James Hickey of Washington had ordered him to seek psychiatric treatment for an "excessive ego."
 Hickey saw Stallings' lifestyle as extravagant and possibly funded by donations to the church.
 Following the founding of Imani Temple, Hickey formally excommunicated Stallings and any Roman Catholics remaining in the Imani Temple movement.

 Stallings was consecrated a bishop on May 12, 1990, by Richard Michael Bridges, a bishop of the American Independent Orthodox Church.
 He was assisted by Emil Fairfield Rodriguez of the Mexican National Catholic Church and Donald Lawrence Jolly.
 In 1991, Bridges's group conferred upon Stallings the title of archbishop.
+That same year, Bridges repudiated Stallings concerning doctrinal differences; and Stallings threatened to excommunicate his chief consecrator for disloyalty.